50 Fun Things to do in the Tampa Bay Area

 The city of Tarpon Springs is most famous for its’ Greek culture and sponge docks.
 The city has the highest number of Greek residents of any US City and is known as the “Sponge Capital of the World.”
 In the Sponge Dock District, you can watch many interesting films about the history of the industry.
 Greek restaurants, shops, and dolphin adventure cruises are other popular activities in the area.
 You will also come across Spongeorama, home to the largest selection of natural sponges in the world.

 Downtown is home to Tarpon Avenue, a quaint area featuring many unique local restaurants and shops.
 In addition, various festivals and events take place throughout the year.
 Do visit Hellas for lunch and be sure to treat yourself to a slice of baklava cheesecake!

 Check out my full guide of fun things to do in Tarpon Springs

 50. Oldsmar Flea Market

-Bargain hunters are in luck – the Tampa area as no shortage of flea markets.
+Bargain hunters are in luck – the Tampa area offers no shortage of flea markets.
 I’ve never seen so many year-round flea markets.
-N0 matter where you travel to, you are bound to pass a weekend flea market.
+No matter where you travel to, you are bound to pass a weekend flea market.
 There are several great options, although my personal favorite is the Oldsmar Flea Market, a 30 plus year old market situated on 20 acres.
-This huge bargain shopper’s paradise has everything you can possibly think of.
+This huge bargain shopper’s paradise has everything and anything you can possibly think of.
 Plus, it is covered and air conditioned – perfect for the hot, rainy Florida summer season.

 Address: 180 Race Track Rd, Oldsmar, FL 34677